Do Garment Bags Count as Carry-On? (Answered)

 A lot of the problems air travelers face with baggage can be avoided simply by going over your airline’s luggage policy.
 Even if you booked your flight through a travel agency, you’re still responsible for looking through their requirements.

 Airlines provide detailed luggage guidelines on their websites.
 Some guidelines could also be printed on the back of your ticket.
-However, for the most detailed information, as well as any caveats you should be aware of, it is best to check the website.
+For the most detailed and up-to-date info, check the website directly.
+The same goes for items like strollers on international flights – policies vary widely between carriers.

 3. Consider the length of the trip